 If you encounter a problem with Lightkurve, we encourage you to

 We welcome suggestions for enhancements or new features to Lightkurve via GitHub.

 Once you are ready to propose the changes, please go ahead and open a pull request.

 If in doubt on how to open a pull request, we recommend Astropy’s

-Forkin the top right corner.
+and clicking the Fork button in the top right corner.

 $ git clone https://github.com/YOUR-GITHUB-USERNAME/lightkurve.git

 Lightkurve uses the poetry package to create an isolated development

 environment which you can use to modify and test changes to the source code without interfering with

 your existing Python environment.

 You can set up the environment as follows: